Scams

 • Offers to make fast or guaranteed money with little to no risk.

-To keep up to date on scams, subscribe to Scamwatch email alerts and follow @Scamwatch_gov Twitter.
-Or visit the Scamwatch website for more information.
+To keep up to date on scams, subscribe to ScamWatch email alerts or follow them on Instagram, Threads or YouTube.

 Scam awareness DO’s and DON’Ts